LibreBooking/app/plugins/Authentication/readme.txt

 phpScheduleIt was designed to make authentication pluggable so that new credential stores can be without changes to the phpScheduleIt source code.  phpScheduleIt ships with an LDAP authentication plugin.
 This should serve as a good example because it is sufficiently complex and covers a typical scenario.

-To create a new Auth plugin:
+To create a new Authentication plugin:

 - Create a new folder with the name of your plugin within /plugins/Auth
 - Create a PHP source file with the same folder name within this folder.
 For example, /plugins/Auth/Ldap contains Ldap.php